Brazil Gambling Regulation

 Taxation on Legal Gambling Activities

-casino laws imageUnder Brazilian law, prizes obtained from lotteries, horse racing bets, or prize draws are subjected to taxation.
-Residents of Brazil who have won monetary prizes should pay a tax of 30% the amount of the prize.
-Meanwhile, if the prize is paid to residents abroad, the tax should be 15% the prize amount.
+casino laws imageUnder Brazilian law, prizes obtained from lotteries, horse racing bets, or prize draws are subject to taxation.
+Residents of Brazil who win monetary prizes must pay a tax of 30% of the prize amount.
+If the prize is paid to residents abroad, the tax is 15% of the prize amount.
 For residents of low-tax jurisdictions, the tax on prizes is 25%.

-When Brazilian residents win prizes that are granted in the form of goods or services, they will have to pay a tax of 20%.
-Meanwhile, the tax for residents abroad and residents of low-tax jurisdiction is respectively 15% and 25%.
+When Brazilian residents win prizes paid in goods or services, they must pay a tax of 20%.
+For residents abroad and those in low-tax jurisdictions, the tax is 15% and 25%, respectively.

-If the owner of a horse receives a prize in a turf competition, there is a tax of 15% that will be applied.
-If the horse is owned by a legal entity, the tax deducted from the prize amount is considered a corporate income tax.
-When the prize is received by Brazilian legal entities, they should also pay social contribution taxes on gross revenue and net profits.
+If a horse owner receives a prize in a turf competition, a tax of 15% applies.
+If the horse is owned by a legal entity, the tax withheld from the prize is treated as corporate income tax.
+When a Brazilian legal entity receives the prize, it must also pay social contribution taxes on gross revenue and net profits.

-Under Law 7,291, operators who offer horse racing betting are required to pay a monthly fee to the CCCCN.
-The fee is calculated on the bets taken in the previous month and it should be less than the winnings paid during the same period.
+Under Law 7,291, operators that offer horse racing betting must pay a monthly fee to the CCCCN.
+The fee is calculated on bets taken in the previous month and must be less than the winnings paid during the same period.

 The fee rate depends on the reference value published by the CCCCN.
-If the revenue of bets ranges between 1 and 2,500 multiplied by RV, the operator will be exempted from paying a fee.
-Meanwhile, if the revenue ranges between 2,501 and 3,500 multiplied by RV, a 0.5% fee will be applied.
-A fee of 1% is paid by operators with revenue on bets between 3,501 and 4,000 multiplied by RV.
-Lastly, if the revenue on bets is over 4,001 multiplied by RV, a fee of 1.5% will be applied.
+If betting revenue is between 1 and 2,500 times the RV, the operator is exempt from the fee.
+Meanwhile, if revenue ranges from 2,501 to 3,500 times the RV, a 0.5% fee applies.
+Operators with betting revenue between 3,501 and 4,000 times the RV pay a 1% fee.
+Lastly, if betting revenue exceeds 4,001 times the RV, a fee of 1.5% applies.